“Things (about roses) I Didn’t Learn in Kindergarten.”

 Bob is an active rose exhibitor at all levels and the 2007 recipient of the ARS Guy Blake Hedrick Jr. Award for lifetime achievement in rose exhibiting.
 He is also a hybridizer with 15 named varieties, including the show roses, ‘Dona Martin’, ‘Butter Cream’, ‘Peter Cottontail’ and ‘Pasadena Star’.
 Two of his latest roses are orange blend shrub named, ‘Ruth Tiffany’ and it the orange blend floribunda, ‘Escondido Sunset’.

 Bob is also a prolific writer, having authored more than 700 published articles on roses.
 He is the National Editor of Horizon Roses, an annual review by the nation’s top exhibitors of new exhibition roses.
-Bob is also the author of the book “Showing Good Roses”, and maintains a website covering U.S. rose shows at www.roseshow.com.
+Bob is also the author of the book “Showing Good Roses”.
 He was honored for his lifetime contribution to rose education as a 2009 recipient of the ARS Klima Medal.

 For more information on how to log into GoToMeeting, please see Marty Reich’s email to NRS members.
 If you would like to attend as a guest, please submit your request on the Ask a Consulting Rosarian form on the website.